MinaProtocol/mina/frontend/website/jobs/fullstack-engineer.markdown

 ---
 Help us build accessible, usable, delightful products on top of the Coda Protocol!

-We’re seeking a full-stack product engineer who is also excited by building productivity tools for developers.
+We’re seeking a full-stack product engineer who is also excited about building productivity tools for developers.
 While it's hard to say exactly what we'll work on given that we are such an early-stage startup, we expect projects to include:

 - Developer tools and SDKs on top of Coda
 - The command-line-interface for the Coda client and daemon